Steven Holl: Early works

 During his early years in New York, Holl, along with architect and book collector William Stout, launched the experimental publication series Pamphlet Architecture.
-Pamphlet Architecture quickly developed into one of the most important publications of its kind, with authors like Lebbeus Woods, Zaha Hadid, and Alberto Sartoris.
+Pamphlet Architecture became a venue for experimental architectural work and featured authors such as Lebbeus Woods, Zaha Hadid, and Alberto Sartoris.

 Holl received one of three first prizes in the 1988 invited competition for an addition to Berlin's Amerika-Gedenkbibliothek (American Memorial Library).
 The scheme was not realized following German reunification.
 In 1989 the Museum of Modern Art in New York presented the exhibition Emilio Ambasz/Steven Holl: Architecture (February 9–April 4).
 MoMA also holds models and drawings by Steven Holl Architects in its collection.
 In the 1992 international competition for Helsinki's new museum of contemporary art, Holl's proposal Chiasma was selected as the winner and the museum, named Kiasma, opened to the public in 1998.
 The name Kiasma derives from the Greek chiasma, meaning "crossing".

 Holl designed the Chapel of St. Ignatius (built 1994–1997), a Jesuit chapel at Seattle University.
 The building is sited in the center of a former street and elongates the plan to create new campus quadrangles to the north, west and south, with a future quadrangle planned to the east.
 In 1997, the plan of the chapel won a design award in the American Institute of Architects of New York.
-Holl designed the chapel around St. Ignatius's vision of the inner spiritual life, "seven bottles of light in a stone box", by creating seven volumes of different light.
+According to Holl, the chapel’s concept reflects St. Ignatius’s vision of the ‘inner spiritual life, "seven bottles of light in a stone box", by creating seven volumes of different light.
 Each volume represents a different part of Jesuit Catholic worship, and has differently colored glass so that various parts of the building are marked out by colored light.
 Light sources are tinted both in this way and by indirect reflection from painted surfaces, and each is paired with its complementary color.
-In 2022, the American Institute of Architects bestowed the Chapel of St. Ignatius, Seattle, WA, with the Twenty-five Year Award.
+In 2022, the Chapel of St. Ignatius received the AIA Twenty-five Year Award.